PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models

-A recent work by~\citet{liu2024solving} addressed the challenge of solving jigsaw puzzles with missing pieces.
+\textbf{Missing Pieces.} A recent work by Liu \etal~\cite{liu2024solving} addressed the challenge of solving jigsaw puzzles with missing pieces.
 It reflects real-world conditions, where not all pieces are found, making reassembly substantially harder.
-To adapt our method to this setting, we replace all super-tokens that match missing pieces with mask tokens.
-Tab.~\ref{tab:missing} presents reconstruction results on ImageNet 3$\times$3 with 1, 2, and 3 missing pieces, comparing our model to JPDVT~\cite{liu2024solving}.
+To adapt our method to this setting, we substitute all tokens corresponding to missing pieces with a dedicated mask token.
+The prediction protocol remains unchanged, computing accuracy only on the non-masked pieces.
+Following Liu \etal~\cite{liu2024solving}, \cref{tab:missing} presents results on ImageNet 3$\times$3 with 1, 2, and 3 missing pieces.
 Across all levels of difficulty, PuzLM achieves higher absolute and perfect accuracy.
-These gains suggest that, even when pieces are removed, the language-based model exploits global patterns and semantic consistency to successfully infer plausible solutions.
+These gains suggest that, even when pieces are removed, our solver exploits global patterns and semantic consistency to successfully infer plausible solutions.